ArmandLfd/MA1-Project-LOCATOR/README.md

 # Localisation and Tracking of a Plenoptic Camera
 This repository refers to a project for a Master Degree.
 You should find the report in this git repository (report.pdf).

+## Copyright
+This work is under an Apache 2.0 license (see license.txt).

 ## Requirements
   1. Python version 3.7.X or newest
   2. Some python libraries